 The JCT's Major Project Construction Contract (MP) is also designed for use where the design and build procurement route has been chosen.
-However, unlike the Design and Build Contract, the Major Project Construction Contract is stated to be for use on large scale construction projects where major works are involved.
-Therefore, the JCT recommends that the contract is used by employers who regularly procure large-scale construction work, and that the work is carried out by contractors (and sub-contractors) with the experience and ability to take greater risk than would arise under other JCT contracts.
+However, unlike the DB, the MP is stated to be for use on large scale construction projects where major works are involved.
+Therefore, the JCT recommends that the contract is used by employers who regularly procure large-scale construction work, and that the work is carried out by contractors (and subcontractors) with the experience and ability to take greater risk than would arise under other JCT contracts.

-The Major Project Construction Contract is also shorter and simpler than the Design and Build Contract because the parties are assumed to have their own in-house contractual and administrative procedures to carry out the contract.
+The MP is also shorter and simpler than the DB because the parties are assumed to have their own in-house contractual and administrative procedures to carry out the contract.

 Because this form of contract is designed for use with the design and build procurement route, under this contract the contractor is responsible for both the construction of the works and completing the design of the works.
-The employer will prepare his requirements for the project and provide these to the contractor.
+The employer will prepare their requirements for the project and provide these to the contractor.
 Among other things, the requirements will detail the contractor's level of design responsibility.

 The scale of design work to be carried out by the contractor can vary.
 The contractor may be required just to complete the design based on a concept provided by the employer or the contractor may be required to carry out virtually the whole of the design for the project.
 This could be done either via the contractor's own in-house design team or through engaging a specialist design team.
-The Major Project Construction Contract also enables the employer to transfer to the contractor (via a novation) any members of the design team (e.g. an architect) that the employer initially engaged for the project.
+The MP also enables the employer to transfer to the contractor (via a novation) any members of the design team (e.g. an architect) that the employer initially engaged for the project.
 The contractor can then use that design team to complete the design for the project.
 The contractor will also take responsibility for those services that the novated design team carried out prior to the novation, as well as their services after the novation.

 Payment to the contractor is on a fixed price lump-sum basis, but the flexibility of the pricing document enables the parties to agree a range of payment options.
 These include interim valuations, stage payments, scheduled payments and/or any other terms that the parties might agree.
 The contract also provides for a high degree of flexibility regarding the insurance arrangements that the parties wish to put in place for the project.
 This is because large construction projects often use specific, bespoke, insurance arrangements.

-Because of these differences in approach, the JCT considers that the Major Project Construction Contract will be most effective where both the employer and contractor, their teams of advisers and sub-contractors are experienced in detailed risk management and undertaking large commercial projects.
+Because of these differences in approach, the JCT considers that the MP will be most effective where both the employer and contractor, their teams of advisers and subcontractors are experienced in detailed risk management and undertaking large commercial projects.

-For use with the Major Project Construction Contract, the JCT publishes the Major Project Sub-Contract (MPSub).
-This sub-contract can only be used where the main contract is the Major Project Construction Contract, but can be used whether or not the sub-contractor has any responsibility for designing the sub-contract works.
-The basis of payment is also flexibly drafted, as the sub-contract can be used for sub-contract works that are to be carried out on the basis of an adjusted sub-contract sum (e.g. adjustment for variations, etc.) or by complete re-measurement.
+For use with the MP, the JCT publishes the Major Project Sub-Contract (MPSub).
+This subcontract can only be used where the main contract is the MP, but can be used whether or not the subcontractor has any responsibility for designing the subcontract works.
+The basis of payment is also flexibly drafted, as the subcontract can be used for subcontract works that are to be carried out on the basis of an adjusted subcontract sum (e.g. adjustment for variations, etc.) or by complete re-measurement.
 Provisions are also included for collaborative working and sustainability.

-As well as the main contract and sub-contract, the JCT also publishes two guides for use with the Major Project suite of contracts:
+As well as the main contract and sub-contract, the JCT also publishes two guides for use with the MP suite of contracts:

-- Major Project Construction Contract Guide (MP/G); and - Major Project Sub-Contract Guide (MPSub/G).
+- Major Project Construction Contract Guide (MP/G), and - Major Project Sub-Contract Guide (MPSub/G).